-"RESOLVED, that the compensation paid to the company's NEOs, as disclosed pursuant to Item 402 of Regulation S-K and described on pages 16 to 39 of the company's Notice of Annual Meeting & Proxy Statement for the 2019 Annual Meeting of Shareholders, including the "Compensation Discussion and Analysis," the compensation tables and narrative discussion, is hereby APPROVED."
+"RESOLVED, that the compensation paid to the company's NEOs, as disclosed pursuant to Item 402 of Regulation S-K and described on pages 22 to 44 of the company's Notice of Annual Meeting & Proxy Statement for the 2022 Annual Meeting of Shareholders, including the "Compensation Discussion and Analysis," the compensation tables and narrative discussion, is hereby APPROVED."

-We currently intend to offer this non-binding advisory vote at each of our annual meetings.
+We currently intend to offer this non-binding advisory vote at each of our annual meetings and to hold our next advisory vote on the frequency of such future advisory votes in 2023.
 Although it is not binding, we welcome our shareholders' views on our NEOs' compensation and will carefully consider the outcome of this advisory vote when considering future executive compensation programs.